Most Shakeology reviews have one thing in common: a vested interest in selling Beachbody products.

 However, like I said above, there are 5 major issues I have with Shakeology’s products:

 - They’re not organic.
-Any “superfood” that’s not organic may be sprayed with cancer-causing pesticides and/or high is in heavy metals.
-In fact, Shakeology found itself in hot water a couple years ago when Dr. Oz. issued a warning about the lead levels in their products.
-Beachbody, Shakeology’s parent company, has since reformulated their products to address these concerns.
+Any “superfood” that’s not organic may be sprayed with cancer-causing pesticides and other chemicals.
+In fact, Shakeology found itself in hot water a few years back when Dr. Oz. issued a warning about the lead levels in their products.

 - Price.
-At $.10/gram, Shakeology is one of the most expensive protein powders on the market.
+At $.10/gram, Shakeology is one of the more expensive protein powders on the market.
 It retails at $130 for 30 servings.

 - “Natural” flavors.
 Natural flavors can contain hundreds of different substances–many of them chemicals–and still be called “natural.”
 Here’s what the EWG has to say about them: